 - Successful completion of the United States Medical Licensure Exam (USMLE) Step 3 by the second attempt or Comprehensive Osteopathic Medical Licensing Exam (COMLEX) Step 3 by the second attempt is required;

-- Before the required interview takes place, three (3) letters of recommendation — one of which must be from the chair of the applicant's department — are to be sent to the Program Director, Marc J. Shapiro, MD, Department of Surgery / HSC T-18, Stony Brook Medicine, Stony Brook, NY 11794-8191;
+- Before the required interview takes place, three (3) letters of recommendation — one of which must be from the chair of the applicant's department — are to be sent to the Program Director, Randeep S. Jawa, MD, Department of Surgery / HSC T-18, Stony Brook Medicine, Stony Brook, NY 11794-8191;

-- The application deadline is October 1 for the fellowship starting July 1 of the next academic year, and the Electronic Residency Application Service (ERAS) must be used;
+- The application deadline is October 1 for the fellowship starting July 1 of the next academic year, and the Surgical critical care and Acute Care Surgery Fellowship Application Service (SAFAS) must be used;

 - Click here for the application form (pdf), which should be completed and sent to the program director at the address above, along with a copy of the applicant's curriculum vitae;